Distinguishing

-Trade in worked ivory is complicated because of CITES
+Trade in ivory is regulated by CITES - the

 that has been worked, that is carved, before 1947.
 All trade in